KernelGamut32/terraform-fundamentals-public/exercises/03/README.md

 For this exercise, we will:

 * Initialize our project directory
-* run a plan to understand why planning makes sense (and should always be a part of your terraform flow)
+* Run a plan to understand why planning makes sense (and should always be a part of your terraform flow)
 * Actually apply our infrastructure, in this case a single object within an `s3` bucket
 * Destroy what we created